chrt-io/blog/_posts/2021-03-03-should-data-be-global.md

     Chrt().data([...])

-We can also declare the data directly for the component that uses it and let **chrt** manage the data internally 🪄:
+We can also skip compltely the data first and declare it directly with the component that uses it and let **chrt** manage the data internally 🪄:

     Chrt()
         .add(chrtColumns().data([...])